pyrdm/pyrdm/docs/source/application_fluidity.rst

 ~~~~~~~~~~~~~~~

 Fluidity writes a limited amount of provenance data to the header of the
-simulation’s ‘stat’ file.
+simulation's ‘stat' file.
 If you choose to publish the output data
-(which should include the ‘stat’ file) using the ``-o`` option, then
+(which should include the ‘stat' file) using the ``-o`` option, then
 Fluidity-Publish will (if available) retrieve the IDs and DOIs of the
-recently published software and input data from the simulation’s options
+recently published software and input data from the simulation's options
 file.
 It will then add those to the existing provenance data before
 publishing the output data files that you have specified.